West Virginia: First to worst in COVID-19 vaccine efforts

 “I’m afraid that while taking a victory lap, we discovered that there were more laps to go in the race,” Griffith, who is also a Democratic member of the state House of Delegates, said Monday of West Virginia’s descent from first to worst.
 The druggist has since turned his attention to preparing 3,000 pumpkins for a big Halloween event that was waylaid by the pandemic last year.

+Officials with West Virginia’s coronavirus task force claim that the state’s percentage is actually higher and that the CDC reports only part of the data.

+Nationally, 57.5% of the population is fully vaccinated and 66.5% has gotten at least one dose.

 In West Virginia, it wasn’t for lack of trying.
 For months, Justice offered an assortment of giveaways to encourage people to get vaccinated.
-Toting his dour-faced pet bulldog around the state, he dispensed cash, cars, pickup trucks, ATVs, riding lawn mowers, tickets to college athletic events and college scholarships.
+Toting his pet bulldog, Babydog, around the state, he dispensed cash, cars, pickup trucks, ATVs, riding lawn mowers, tickets to college athletic events and college scholarships.

 It made for good photo opportunities.
 But the state’s vaccination rate barely budged.